-4.6.3 Changing the energy resolution of the mesh
+4.5.3 Changing the resolution of the mesh

-The file continuum_mesh.ini contains ordered pairs of continuum energies and resolving powers (defined as 1/r) that are read by ContCreatePointers to set the continuum mesh when calling fill.
+The file continuum_mesh.ini contains ordered pairs of continuum energies and resolving powers (defined as 1/r) that are read by $t_mesh::p_ReadResolution$ to set the frequency mesh.
 Change the contents of continuum_mesh.ini to change the resolution of the continuum mesh.
 The file explains how to do this.